RinmoDo/SmartParking/README.md

 # FaceDoorLock

-This repository is the conclusion of my project which i creat an Embedded facial access system with a 3d printed lock, that could be notified and configured via a Telegram/messenger BOT
+This repository is the conclusion of my project, which I created an Embedded facial access system with a 3d printed lock, that could be notified and configured via a Telegram/messenger BOT

 ## Overview

-Our system will work as shown in image below :
+Our system will work as shown in the image below:

 ![Image of the system](https://github.com/RinmoDo/FaceDoorLock/blob/main/images/overview.png)

-In front of our barriere, the camera collecte the image of the car and send it wirelessly our Node Red server where we trait the image and detect the plate, then we extract the numbers and compare it to our DB -Data Base-, this to send the ordre to open or close the barriere.
+In front of our barrier, the camera collects the image of the car and send it wirelessly our Node Red server where we trait the image and detect the plate, then we extract the numbers and compare it to our DB -Data Base-, this to send the order to open or close the barrier.

 ## Parts of This project